eficode-academy/kubernetes-katas/deployments-ingress.md

 ## Ingress

-Ingress in Kubernetes is an API object that manages external access to the services in a cluster, typically HTTP and HTTPS.
+Ingress in Kubernetes that manages external access to the services in a cluster, typically HTTP and HTTPS.

 Ingress can provide load balancing, SSL termination, and name-based virtual routing.

-Ingress builds on top of the `service` and `deployment` concepts, and is implemented by an `ingress controller`.
+Ingress builds on top of the `service` concept, and is implemented by an `ingress controller`.

 An example Ingress manifest to be used in AWS looks like this: